-- An official transcript of all courses completed at each post-secondary institution attended (transcripts are deemed official only when sent directly to the Admissions Office from the previous colleges). - · A completed Worcester State application form. - · Payment of an application fee: \$40 for all applicants.
+- An official transcript of all courses completed at each post-secondary institution attended (transcripts are deemed official only when sent directly to the Admissions Office from the previous colleges or universities). - · A completed Worcester State application form. - · Payment of an application fee: \$40 for all applicants.

 To qualify for a degree from Worcester State, transfer students must complete at least 30 of the last 40 semester hours of credit while matriculated at Worcester State.
-Credits earned elsewhere will be evaluated with respect to curricular requirements of Worcester State and a Transfer Program Summary of acceptable transfer courses will be included with the acceptance letter.
+Credits earned elsewhere will be evaluated with respect to curricular requirements of Worcester State and a Degree Audit of acceptable transfer courses will be included with the acceptance letter.

 Worcester State will transfer a maximum of 65 credits from two-year colleges and a maximum of 90 credits from four-year colleges/universities.
 If a transfer applicant has previously attended a combination of two-year and four-year educational institutions, a maximum of 90 credits, including no more than 65 credits from the two-year college(s), will be transferred.
 In order to be considered transferable, a course must be college-level, and the student must have received a grade of C- or better.
 Remedial/developmental courses will not transfer, some internships, practica, colloquia, and cooperative education experiences may transfer.
 Worcester State does not transfer life/career experience as college credit.
 All materials submitted become the property of Worcester State and cannot be released to the applicant or any other agency.
+Anyone seeking AP credit must have the official test scores sent to the University.

-Priority Deadlines for Fall: January 15 for Nursing Track I (Fall enrollment only, limited space into the freshman level); RN to BSN applicants must apply by November 15 for January admission or May 1 for Fall admission; January 15 for Occupational Therapy (NOTE: Students applying for Fall transfer into Occupational Therapy must begin taking classes in Summer Session I).
+Priority Deadlines for Fall: January 15 for Nursing Track I (Fall enrollment only, limited space into the first-year level); RN to BSN applicants must apply by May 1 for Fall admission; January 15 for Occupational Therapy (NOTE: Students applying for Fall transfer into Occupational Therapy must begin taking courses in Summer Session I).
 All other transfer applications-May 1.
-Worcester State will accept applications through July 1 if space is available.